javalin/website/pages/index.md

 All the methods on the Javalin instance return `this`, making the API fully fluent.
 This will let you create a declarative and predictive REST API, that will be very easy to reason about for new developers joining your project.
-Javalin is at its best when you declare the whole application config and the full REST API
+Javalin is at its best when you declare the application config and the REST API
 together:

 {% capture java %}